Loading...

 IONOS Managed Kubernetes solution offers automatic updates, security fixes, versioning, upgrade provisioning, high availability, geo-redundant control plane, and full cluster administrator level access to Kubernetes API.

 Everything related to Managed Kubernetes can be controlled in the DCD via the dedicated Kubernetes Manager.
 The Manager provides a complete overview of your provisioned Kubernetes clusters and node pools, including their statuses.
-The Manager allows you to create and manage clusters, create and manage node pools, and download the kubeconfig
+The Manager allows you to create and manage clusters, create and manage node pools, and download the kubeconfig file.

 The control plane manages the worker nodes and the pods in the cluster.
 In production environments, the control plane usually runs across multiple computers.
 A cluster usually runs multiple nodes, providing fault tolerance and high availability.

 The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.
 Kube-apiserver is designed to scale horizontally.
 It scales by deploying more instances.
 You can run several instances of kube-apiserver and balance traffic between those instances.
-For more information, see kube-apiserver.
+For more information, see .

 Managed Kubernetes supports regional control planes that provide a distributed and highly-available management infrastructure within a chosen region.
 It also offers a hidden control plane for both Public and Private Node Pools.
-Control plane components like kube-apiserver
+Control plane components like kube-apiserver, kube-scheduler, and kube-controller-manager are not visible to the users and cannot be modified directly.

 The kube-apiserver can only be interacted with by using its REST API.